stuartellis/sve-personal-website/content/articles/task-runner.md

       args: ["--strict"]
 ```

-> Once you create a configuration file with remote Git hooks, run `prek auto-update --freeze`.
+> Once you create a configuration file with remote Git hooks, run `prek update --freeze`.
 This replaces the version numbers of remote hooks with hashes, which protects you from supply-chain attacks against the hook repositories.

-These hooks automatically run [Prettier](https://prettier.io/) to format your files, and check all YAML files with [yamllint](https://yamllint.readthedocs.io/en/stable/integration.html#integration-with-pre-commit).
+These hooks automatically run [Prettier](https://prettier.io/) to format your files, and check all YAML files with [yamllint](https://yamllint.readthedocs.io/en/stable/integration.html#integration-with-prek).
 The [check-jsonschema](https://check-jsonschema.readthedocs.io/en/stable/precommit_usage.html) hook validates Task files.

 The hooks automatically run when you commit code.
 You may also run the checks yourself at any time.
 For example, this command validates all of the Task files in your project by running the `check-taskfile` hook with [prek](https://prek.j178.dev/):